ajaymarampally/ajaymarampally/README.md

 ### Hey!
 I'm Ajay Marampally👋

-🔭I'm Currently pursuing my Master's in Computer Science at Universiy of Illinois at Chicago
+🔭I'm Currently pursuing Master's in Computer Science at Universiy of Illinois at Chicago.

 <!--